-Natural Soap Making for Beginners: Equipment & Safety
+Natural Soap Making Equipment & Safety

 Much of what you need to make natural soap you might already have in your kitchen.
 You could have an old pan that you don’t get much use out of or some spare spoons, whisks, and plastic jugs.
 Before you start ordering items from specialty shops have a look around your home and local thrift/charity shops.
 After you’ve collected all you can then have a look at investing in some additional items.

 You don’t need to spend a lot of money to get started with making soap but you should have the essentials in order to make sure that your soap turns out well and that you and your family are kept safe.
 Making soap, no matter how natural, is chemistry and you should take it seriously.

 This is part two in the natural soap making for beginners series